sdi1800218/OpenEclass-Computer-Security-2023/ATTACK.md

 - The website's URL mentioned above is considered as the base of the attacks and will not be provided in the attacks below for brevity.

+- CSRF and XSS vulnerabilities weren't particularly weaponized (albeit tested), because if you have multiple RCE vectors, why not focus on the highest impact vulnerabilities.

 # SQL Injections